Microphone: Application-specific designs

 A lavalier microphone is made for hands-free operation.
 These small microphones are worn on the body.
 Originally, they were held in place with a lanyard worn around the neck, but more often they are fastened to clothing with a clip, pin, tape or magnet.
 The lavalier cord may be hidden by clothes and either run to an RF transmitter in a pocket or clipped to a belt (for mobile use), or run directly to the mixer (for stationary applications).

 A wireless microphone transmits the audio as a radio or optical signal rather than via a cable.
 Most professional wireless microphones send their signal using a small radio transmitter to a nearby receiver connected to the sound system.

 A contact microphone picks up vibrations directly from a solid surface or object, as opposed to sound vibrations carried through air.
 One use for this is to detect sounds of a very low level, such as those from small objects or insects.
 The microphone commonly consists of a magnetic (moving coil) transducer, contact plate and contact pin.
 The contact plate is placed directly on the vibrating part of a musical instrument or other surface, and the contact pin transfers vibrations to the coil.
 Contact microphones have been used to pick up the sound of a snail's heartbeat and the footsteps of ants.
 A portable version of this microphone has recently been developed.

-A throat microphone is a variant of the contact microphone that picks up speech directly from a person's throat, which it is strapped to.
+A throat microphone is a variant of the contact microphone that picks up speech directly from a person's throat, to which it is strapped.
 This lets the device be used in areas with ambient sounds that would otherwise make the speaker inaudible.

 A Sony parabolic reflector, without a microphone.
 The microphone would face the reflector surface and sound captured by the reflector would bounce towards the microphone.